 I am retained by BrightTalk and am a regular panellist on their leading security presentations that go out to a C level global audience as well as being a speaker for the American Petrochemical Institute working at C Level with their CISO audience at major events.

 I am continuing to contribute editorial to TheStack and now also Datamation where you will be able to read my thoughts from early 2018.

-Since 2012 I’ve released over 150 podcasts talking security and best practices, downloaded and listened to by over four million people.
-Simply search for my name in Apple’s iTunes podcast catalogue or follow the links below:
+Since 2012 I’ve released over 150 security and technical podcasts talking security and best practices, downloaded and listened to by a combined 7 million listeners.
+(Simply search for my name in Apple’s iTunes podcast catalogue or follow the links below: